-Odds ratio is the ratio of odds between two groups.
+The Odds ratio is the ratio of odds between two groups.
 The odd ratio is carried out to obtain the ratio of more than one variable that is involved.
 For example, let’s assume that we are trying to ascertain the effectiveness of a medicine.
 We administered this medicine to the ‘intervention’ group and a placebo to the ‘control’ group.

 Odds ratio (OR) = (odds of the intervention group)/(odds of the control group)

-If odds ratio = 1, then there is no difference between the intervention group and the control group
+If the odds ratio = 1, then there is no difference between the intervention group and the control group

-If odds ratio is greater than 1, then the control group is better than the intervention group
+If the odds ratio is greater than 1, then the control group is better than the intervention group

-If odds ratio is less than 1, then the intervention group is better than the control group.
+If the odds ratio is less than 1, then the intervention group is better than the control group.

 9. What is the formula for calculating the odds ratio?

-In the formula above, X1 and X0 stand for two different groups for which odds ratio needs to be calculated.
+In the formula above, X1 and X0 stand for two different groups for which the odds ratio needs to be calculated.
 X1i stands for the instance ‘i’ in group X1.
 Xoi stands for the instance ‘i’ in group X0. stands for the coefficient of the logistic regression model.
 Note that the baseline is not included in this formula.

 10. Why can’t linear regression be used in place of logistic regression for binary classification?

-The reasons why linear regressions cannot be used in case of binary classification are as follows:
+The reasons why linear regressions cannot be used in the case of binary classification are as follows:

-Distribution of error terms: The distribution of data in case of linear and logistic regression is different.
+Distribution of error terms: The distribution of data in the case of linear and logistic regression is different.
 Linear regression assumes that error terms are normally distributed.
-In case of binary classification, this assumption does not hold true.
+In the case of binary classification, this assumption does not hold true.